ipni/index-provider/README.md

 Here are a few additional configuration options to consider:

-* `ChunkSize` - `index-provider` publishes advertisements with X cids in each.
-An advertisement needs to get enough CIDs beofre it gets published.
-Reduce `ChunkSize` parameter to get the data out quicker.
-The default is 1000;
+* `ChunkSize`: `index-provider` publishes advertisements with a certain number of CIDs in each chunk.
+An advertisement needs to accumulate enough CIDs before it gets published.
+You can reduce the `ChunkSize` parameter to publish data more quickly.
+The default value is 1000.
 * `AdFlushFrequency` - `index-provider` can publish Advertisements before they get full.
 That is driven by `AdFlushFrequency`.
 In other words, an advertisement will be published either when it has reached `ChunkSize` or after `AdFlushFrequency`.
 Set it to lower values in order to get the data out quicker.
 The default is 10m.